Cortex-M debugger for Python

 See the wiki news page for all recent news.

-pyOCD is an open source Python based tool and package for programming and debugging Arm Cortex-M microcontrollers with a wide range of debug probes.
+pyOCD is an open source Python package for programming and debugging Arm Cortex-M microcontrollers using multiple supported types of USB debug probes.
 It is fully cross-platform, with support for Linux, macOS, Windows, and FreeBSD.

-A command line tool is provided that covers most use cases, or you can make use of the Python API to facilitate custom target control.
+A command line tool is provided that covers most use cases, or you can make use of the Python API to enable low-level target control.
 A common use for the Python API is to run and control CI tests.

 Support for more than 70 popular MCUs is built-in.
 In addition, through the use of CMSIS Device Family Packs, nearly every Cortex-M device on the market is supported.